-Tim Armstrong - Chairman
+Tim Armstrong - Founder

 Tim Armstrong is the founder of "Eat Your Yard Jax,".
 Tim's passion for nature is evident in his work.
 He was instrumental in starting "Berry Good Farms" for the North Florida School of Special Education and is a graduate of Will Allen's Commercial Urban Agriculture program (2011).
 Tim, a recipient of Jacksonville's "Hands on Earth Award," has also contributed to the training efforts of "Veterans Farm of Jacksonville."
 Explore his expertise in growing edible plants and tour the farm virtually through the "Eatyouryardjax" YouTube channel.